pandas-dev/pandas/doc/source/getting_started/intro_tutorials/08_combine_dataframes.rst

     <div class="d-flex flex-row gs-torefguide">
         <span class="badge badge-info">To user guide</span>

-The user guide provides more information on combining together data tables, see :ref:`merging`.
+See the user guide for a full description of the various :ref:`facilities to combine data tables <merging>`.

 .. raw:: html